Latest weekly Covid-19 rates for local authority areas in England

-Here is Monday’s update of the rolling seven-day rate of new cases of Covid-19 for every local authority in England.
+Here is Tuesday’s update of the rolling seven-day rate of new cases of Covid-19 for every local authority in England.

 The rate is expressed as the new number of new cases per 100,000 population.

-Second on the list is Pendle, where the rate has gone up from 14.2 to 67.8.
-This has been caused by a spike in new cases recorded on July 6 and 7.
+Second on the list is Pendle, where the rate has gone up from 14.2 to 76.6.

-The jump in the rate for Herefordshire from 1.6 to 36.4 is due to 63 cases being recorded on July 9, linked to an outbreak on a farm near Worcester.
+This has been caused by a jump in new cases recorded on July 6 and 7, though subsequent days have not yet seen a similar spike.

 Other areas reporting notable week-on-week jumps include: